katherinedelno/katherinedelno.github.io/tutoring.md

 permalink: /tutoring/
 ---
 #### **Tutoring Formats**
-Two ways to work together: *Office hour sessions* offer reactive, as-needed support for current assignments, quizzes, and tests. *Structured teaching sessions* are proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
+Two ways to work together: *Office hours sessions* offer reactive, as-needed support for current assignments, quizzes, and tests. *Structured teaching sessions* are proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
 <br><br>

 **Structured Teaching Session — $120/hr**<br>
-Structured Teaching Sessions are proactive and pre-planned around the AP curriculum, class pacing, and anticipated challenges.
+These sessions are proactive and pre-planned around the AP curriculum, class pacing, and anticipated challenges.
 They focus on building skills, mastering AP-specific language, and reinforcing concepts before gaps form.
 This style of session is more in line with private, one-on-one teaching.

 - Sessions are pre-planned around the AP curriculum, class pacing, and anticipated challenges
 - Includes short, targeted mini-lessons on upcoming or difficult topics, plus AP exam strategies